Initiating a Complaint

 If, after the initial review, the designated reviewer determines that there is reasonable cause to believe that a violation of policy has occurred, the Student Judicial Process will move forward.

 In order to protect the health, safety, security and well-being of the University community and its members, the University reserves the right to immediately impose interim sanctions upon a student when it determines, in its sole discretion, that the continued presence of the referred student does any of the following:

 - constitutes a threat to the safety or well-being of the referred student, any other member of the University community, or any invited guest;

 - risks disruption of classroom or other campus activities.

-A final determination of the charges against any student suspended or otherwise sanctioned on an interim basis shall be made through appropriate hearing procedures within 10 business days of such suspension.
+The University will take reasonable measures to ensure that any student suspended or otherwise sanctioned on an interim basis shall have a final determination of the charges made through appropriate hearing procedures within ten business days of such suspension.
+However, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure proper review of all relevant material.
 During this time the referred student shall forfeit those rights and privileges as the University deems appropriate.
 Should it be found that the student did not commit the act(s), the interim sanction shall be revoked.

 Because a student’s prior record of conduct will be used as a basis for more stringent judicial action, previous sanctioned violations in the student’s judicial file may be considered before assigning any judicial sanction(s).
 Any previously imposed sanctions may provide additional justification that more strict action is necessary to ensure that the student understands the full impact his/her pattern of behavior is having on the DePaul community.